Implementation of Changes to the Sales & Use Tax Residential Utility Exemption-KRS 139.470(7), effective 01/01/2023

 In addition, utilities must obtain the declaration of domicile information for any accounts they currently designate as residential when there is a change in account holders or if a new account is established.
 If there is uncertainty regarding the exempt status of a particular account, it will be the responsibility of the utility company to justify the residential treatment by obtaining a completed certificate of domicile from the customer.

 Since the residential exemption effective 01/01/2023 is based upon utilities purchased for, and declared by, the resident as used in his or her place of domicile, residents must declare their place of domicile to establish eligibility for the exemption.
-A property owner may collect and submit the Declaration of Domicile, Form 51A380 on behalf of the residential renters to the applicable utility companies providing services to the multi-unit residential rental facility for reclassification as a residential account.
+According to provisions in HB 360 enacted in 2023, a property owner may submit one Declaration of Domicile, Form 51A382 on behalf of the residential renters to the applicable utility companies providing services to the multi-unit residential rental facility for reclassification as a residential account.
+This new exemption form is now available on the department website at 51A382 (4-23).

-The property owner or landlord must also complete a Multi-Unit Declaration of Domicile for Landlords, Form 51A381.
-The form is available at 51A381 (1-23).
-The Multi-Unit declaration must specify how many dwelling units are served by the master meter, and a separate and complete Declaration of Domicile must be included for each of the dwelling units.
-Multi-Unit declarations that do not include Declarations of Domicile from all dwelling units served by the master meter are not eligible for residential tax treatment.
-In addition, customer accounts with a master meter that serves only common areas or that serves common areas and multiple dwelling units are also not eligible for residential treatment.
+The Multi-Unit Declaration must specify how many dwelling units are served by the master meter, and the owner or operator must affirm the Multi-Unit Declaration of Domicile is for all the dwelling units at the facility or park.
+Multi-Unit Declarations that do not include the owner's or operator's affirmation for all the dwelling units served by the master meter are not eligible for residential tax treatment.
+In addition, customer accounts with a master meter that serves only common areas are also not eligible for residential treatment.

 Yes, multiple properties owned by the same party may qualify for a residential exemption if each property is the place of domicile for different Kentucky residents and the utility service provider receives a certificate of domicile for each separately metered account.